Home Contact Links

 Mind over Matter

 The nature of consciousness remains elusive.
-Many have attempted to describe it with words, but it is difficult to pin down and lacking any definitive explanation.
-While considerable progress has been made with AI (Artificial Intelligence), it remains to be seen if it will ever demonstrate self-awareness or desire and emotion in any human sense.
+Many have attempted to describe it in words, yet it resists precise definition and lacks any definitive explanation.
+While considerable progress has been made in AI (Artificial Intelligence), it remains an open question whether machines will ever demonstrate genuine self-awareness, desire, or emotion in any recognisably human sense.

-This philosophy of mind is sometimes referred to as mind-body dualism because mental phenomena can appear non-physical, and the mind and body distinct and separable.
-Then again, there may be an alternative way of looking at this apparent dilemma.
-As the late comedian Bill Hicks suggested in his quote, right, maybe matter and consciousness are different vibrations of the same ultimate substance.
-It seems amusement can be found in this heavy subject.
+This line of thought is often described as mind–body dualism: the view that mental phenomena can appear non-physical, and that mind and body may be distinct and separable.
+Yet there may be another way of framing the apparent dilemma.
+As the late comedian Bill Hicks quipped, perhaps matter and consciousness are simply different vibrations of the same underlying reality.
+Even in such heavy territory, a little humour can be illuminating.

-It can also be argued that similar uncertainties exist in relation to electricity and gravity.
-Is electricity a wave or a particle, and likewise with gravity?
-Isaac Newton admitted that he did not understand the actual mechanism behind gravity.
-It is sometimes described as the curvature of space time, but again this is more descriptive than explanative, not to mention abstract.
+Comparable uncertainties exist in physics itself.
+Is electricity a wave or a particle?
+What, precisely, is gravity?
+Isaac Newton freely admitted that he did not understand the mechanism behind gravitational attraction.
+Later descriptions, such as gravity as the curvature of spacetime, remain largely descriptive rather than explanatory — and highly abstract.

 "Today a young man on acid realized that all matter is merely energy condensed to a slow vibration, that we are all one consciousness experiencing itself subjectively, there is no such thing as death, life is only a dream, and we are the imagination of ourselves ...
 Heres Tom with the Weather."
 Bill Hicks